 Mosley's lawyer Philippe Ouakrat said that the video "characterises a violation of his right to respect for his private life" and demanded that the tape be banned from being aired on French territory.

 Elaine Smith (Coatbridge and Chryston) (Lab): I note that the legislative consent memorandum refers to three specific areas of the Criminal Justice and Immigration Bill.
-I was concerned when I saw it last week—I
+I was concerned when I saw it last

-dealt with by Scottish legislation, as was indicated by the Cabinet Secretary for Health and Wellbeing in response to an oral question from me.
+bill, will be dealt with by Scottish legislation, as was indicated by the Cabinet Secretary for Health and Wellbeing in response to an oral question from me.
 She stated:

 We have consulted on new law to prohibit extreme pornographic images, and will now work to implement the outcome of the consultation "

-Women's organisations in Scotland and organisations with an interest in tackling violence against women would welcome having input into the implementation of that process and are keen to ensure that the issue will still be dealt with as a devolved
+Women's organisations in Scotland and organisations with an interest in tackling violence against women would welcome having input into the implementation of that process and are keen to ensure that the issue will still be dealt with as a

 The Cabinet Secretary for Justice (Kenny MacAskill) : I am aware of Elaine Smith's track record in quite correctly pursuing the matter.
-The point that she raises is perfectly valid, and it is appropriate for me to
+The point that she raises is perfectly valid, and it is appropriate for me

-the border—regarding those people if it is felt that they might escape punishments or requirements by moving north of the border.
+south of the border—regarding those people if it is felt that they might escape punishments or requirements by moving north of the border.
 Clearly, people have been seeking to do that.

 There are matters under the Criminal Justice and Immigration Bill that are being legislated on south of the border that relate to pornography.
-As Elaine Smith has correctly said, legislation that will apply south of the border is being introduced in that
+As Elaine Smith has correctly said, legislation that will apply south of the border is being introduced

-regard.
+in that regard.
 As was mentioned and has been dealt with by my ministerial health colleagues, there was a joint Scottish Executive and Home Office consultation on extreme pornography.
 We have legislative competence on that area here in Scotland.

 We are working on proposals and are more than happy to meet Elaine Smith because of the valuable input that she and the people with whom she has communicated and whom she has represented can give.
-We intend to legislate on the matter in due course,
+We intend to legislate on the matter in due

-correctly raises, but we will do so within the competence of the Parliament and in a manner that is appropriate for Scotland.
+matter that she correctly raises, but we will do so within the competence of the Parliament and in a manner that is appropriate for Scotland.